xiaocai-1021/WebrtcStreamServer/README.md

 make

 ## Run
-+ Fill in the configuration file named config.json correctly.
++ Fill in the configuration file named config.toml correctly.
 + ./WebrtcStreamServer

 ## How to play stream.